 Drills are once a quarter and usually take about 5 minutes.
 It is a great time to test your radio and location.
 I will start by reading the script below.
 It is a good refresher of general principles for using your FRS radio.
 If you are pressed for time, feel free to check in late.
 I will accept check ins for 20 minutes.

-A note on the Damage Assessment part of the drill.
-Just make up some disaster as per the instructions.
-This will make you familiar with the form and make me familiar with reporting the results, and make the people I report to familiar ...".
+link to a random house that you can evaluate and use that to fill out your damage assessment form.
+You can follow the link on that page to the answer sheet to compare your answers with what the city got.
+This part of the drill will make you familiar with the Damage Assessment Form and make me familiar with reporting the results, and make the people I report to familiar and so fourth".
 These reports have two purposes.
-1) If you need help, we can ask the city for help.
+First, if you need help, we can ask the city for help.
 We also have a CERT team that can provide help if the city cannot, which is highly likely.
 I was responsible for a division of Hewlett Packard during the 1989 earthquake and we had a situation.
 I was trained to call the fire department if such a situation ever occurred which I did.
 Their response was "you are on your own".
 I dealt with it because of my HAM radio and that is why I agreed to be your NPC.
 Anyway, the other reason the damage assessment reports are important is that the city uses that data in requesting help from the state for disaster assistance.
 Like it or not, in an emergency to some extent we are on our own.

 This is the Old Palo Alto Emergency Service Volunteer Radio test.
 This is